Our Social and Economic Impact

 Community Investment Corporation aspires to impact the community in the following ways:

-- The creation and retention of jobs from its investments in small businesses.
+- The creation and retention of jobs from our investment in small businesses.

 - Generation of new capital vis-à-vis our programs to reinvest in our community work.